 And that’s not all, it also calls the real 911.
 I was catching up to speed real fast as I instructed Jakob to abort mission.
 ABORT!
 ABORT!
 I hear laughing coming from the other people in his car, which included his girlfriend Shay, his bestie McCabe, and his cousin Emma.
 “Uh Mom…are you on a date?”
 OH EM GEE.
 I quietly repeat, “Jakob, I am fine.
 I will call you on my way home.
 I’m hanging up now.”
 They had all been bowling nearby in Bothell and apparently raced out of the bowling alley, almost forgetting to take their bowling shoes off, thinking I was having a heart attack.
 As I hang up, I hear the roaring of their laughter at epic proportions.
 I really love this particular crew of young adults, just not right now.

 Once my situation is somewhat back in control, I set my iPhone down and I turn to Stan, who is still just staring at me like I have two heads and one really, really red face.
 This.
 Is.
 So.
 Embarrassing.
 Stan asks if everything is ok and I try to explain what has happened, even though I don’t 100% really understand how this has happened.
 Listening intently, Stan asks “Um, are the cops going to show up here?”
-I’m now wishing the embroidered couch pillows from Pier 1 Imports would open up and swallow me whole.
-How on earth did we go from watching SNL to acting out one of the real life comedy skits you might see in the show?
+I’m now wishing the embroidered couch pillows from Pier 1 Imports would open up and swallow me whole, scratches and all.
+How on earth did we go from watching SNL to acting out one of the real-life comedy skits you might see in the show?

 I call Jennifer, my son’s mother of his other brother, on the way home and start explaining what happened.
 Before I’m even half way home, we are laughing so hard that tears are streaming down my face and I’m trying really hard not to pee my pants.
 Jennifer is shrieking with laughter as she exclaims this could only happen to me.
 And if you know me, then you know she is 100% right.
 Stan did call the next day and we did go out one more time.
 I left my Apple Watch at home for that one.